Western Culture: What is your why? Create big audacious goals, take bold actions…

 As I have shared with you before, the most potent self-training tool I have is the solitaire, called Freecell.

-For example, a principle I saw this morning is this: If you want to see, you have to look.
+I saw a principle this morning: If you want to see, you have to look.
 What you see may be unconscious, but without looking you won’t see.
-2

-Outcome independence seems to be a universal principle, so it is worth our time to look at it deeply.
+Outcome independence is a universal principle, so it is worth our time to look at it deeply.

 Some people, even more arrogant than myself, call principles laws… are they laws?
 Laws?
 I haven’t gotten that far in my inquiry, so I don’t know.
 Maybe yes, maybe no. Source says no.